Funnnny/ntcong.it/content/about.md

 noauthor = true
 +++

 I'm a programmer from Vietnam.
-Nothing to see much here since I'm just building the site.
+Nothing to see much here since I'm still building the site.